friarhob/ccjsonparser/README.md

 :--|:-:
 `{}` | ✓
 String keys and string values | ✓
-String, numeric, boolean and null values |
+Boolean and null values | ✓
+Numeric values |
 Object and array values |
 Lists of JSONs |